 B.Ed.
 (University of Victoria), Mathematics, Hope Assistant Houseparent

 Mario DeSandoli joined us from Dwight School Canada in Shawnigan Lake where he spent five years.
 Born and raised in the small town of 100 Mile House in the Cariboo region of B.C., Mario attended UVIC and graduated with a Bachelor of Education in 2002.
 He has a rich personal history having climbed Mt.
 Kilimanjaro, volunteered in refugee camps in Sierra Leone for a year, taken a school service trip to Tanzania and taken a meditation course where he went 12 days without human interaction (or talking or eye contact or reading or writing or anything else)!
 He loves getting students excited about their studies and enjoys trying to convince them that other subject areas would not even exist if it were not for mathematics.
-He and his wife, Marianna, are the Hope Assistant Houseparents and live on campus with their three young children - Luca, Massimo and Floriana.
+He is the Assistant Houseparent in Hope House and he lives on campus with his three children.

 B.Sc.
 (Guelph), B.Ed.
 (Queen’s) University Counselling, Mathematics